 GPIO and friends⚓︎

-Turris Omnia sold currently in retail and all Omnias sold via Indiegogo campaign contain extension header providing various embedded buses.
+Turris Omnia currently sold in retail and all Omnias sold via Indiegogo campaign contain an extension header providing various embedded buses.
 There was a brief period of time, when connectors for those were not equipped.
 If you bought Omnia without the header, extending it is much more complex task than just adding the header.

 Various documentation files⚓︎